 Is it the right time to invest in gilt funds?

 There could be some value in UK gilts presently if UK interest rates are cut faster than markets are pencilling in.
-Even if inflation remains sticky and the Bank of England keep rates high, gilts could still provide a respectable return given income yields above 4% across virtually all maturities.
-However, should inflation rebound and remain significantly above the bank’s 2% target (keeping interest rates high too) then gilts, and gilt funds, would likely struggle.
+Even if inflation remains sticky and the Bank of England keep rates high, gilts could still provide a respectable return given income yields around or above 4% across all maturities.

 How to invest in gilt funds

-The ETF is designed to replicate the total return of the FTSE Actuaries UK Conventional Gilts All Stocks Index, which is intended to reflect the breadth of the UK gilt market.
+This ETF is designed to replicate the total return of the FTSE Actuaries UK Conventional Gilts All Stocks Index, which is intended to reflect the breadth of the UK gilt market.
 Around 40% of the fund is in bonds with maturities of more than 15 years, so it will be highly sensitive to interest rate and inflation expectations.
 If these rise, then the capital value of the fund is at risk.

 The ETF fully replicates the index by tracking approximately 40 gilts.
 It features competitive charges and, typically, small trading spreads.
 The index is rebalanced monthly, and income is distributed to investors on a six-monthly basis.